 partnership and we are delighted to be celebrating the heritage of

-the villages of Churchill and Sarsden with this important focus on
+Churchill and Sarsden with this important focus on

 William Smith in 2015.

 Ralph Mann's lucid history of Churchill and Sarsden